 Visit the 2022 congress website here: Sustainability Research & Innovation Congress 2022

 You are invited to submit session proposals for the Sustainability Research and Innovation Congress 2022 (SRI2022) Submit a Session Proposal – SRI2022

-The Sustainability Research & Innovation Congress 2021 (SRI2021) is the world’s first transdisciplinary gathering in sustainability – it will be a space of fierce advocacy for sustainability scholarship, innovation collaboration and action.
+The Sustainability Research & Innovation Congress 2021 (SRI2021) was the world’s first transdisciplinary gathering in sustainability – it was a space of fierce advocacy for sustainability scholarship, innovation collaboration and action.
 This annual event unites global sustainability leaders, experts, industry and innovators to inspire action and promote a sustainability transformation. https://sri2021.org/

 The Be Belmont Applicable Series